nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: All events listed using the `listEvents` command.
 At least one event in the event list.
    2. Test case: `sortEvents`<br>
-      Expected: Events will be sorted chronologically.
+      Expected: The events in the event list will be sorted chronologically.
 For events with the same date, events without time will be placed higher than events with time specified. of those with time.

 ### Showing an event’s details